Berkeley-CS61B/website-sp24/projects/proj0/index.md

 <!--(Note: moved to make the testing make a little more sense, but it still doesn't fit perfectly).-->
 <!--(Start of section).-->
-To test no-merge tilting, run the tests in `TestTiltNoMerge.java`.
+To test no-merge tilting in all directions, run the tests in `TestTiltNoMerge.java`.

 The error messages for these are different, so let's look at one.
 Say we run all the tests, notice we're failing the `testUpTrickyMerge` test.
 After clicking that test, we'll see this: